bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 the product owner.
 For example, there might be a regulatory obligation to develop a feature in a particular way, or there might be a business constraint directing the use of a specific technology.
-In such cases the stories will be a bit less negotiable because some aspect of the “how” is required.
+In such cases the stories will be a bit less negotiable because some aspect of the "how" is required.
 That’s OK; not all stories are fully negotiable, but most stories should be.
 ###  217.3. <a name='Valuableforeveryone'></a>Valuable for everyone
 Stories need to be valuable to a customer, user, or both.
 Customers (or